 For the very first time, users ranging from students to professionals will be able to draw, sketch or write directly into the pages with the advanced yet easy-to-use toolkit brought by Apple Pencil.
-This will help to enrich the content by the addition of drawings, illustrations, diagrams and more, as well as add color and texture to the graphics.
+This will help enrich the content by adding drawings, illustrations, diagrams, and more, as well as adding color and texture to the graphics.

 As for Pages, Numbers, and Keynote, they are free on iOS and Mac and mostly come as preloaded.